massimocaprinali/cloud-foundry-public/liberty-loggingAndTracing.md

 ## Download dump files
 {: #download_dumps}

-By default, the various dump files are placed in the `dumps` directory of the application container.
+By default, the various dump files are placed in the `dumps` directory of the app container.
 Use {{site.data.keyword.cloud_notm}} CLI `ibmcloud cf ssh` to view and download the dump files.

 * To see the generated dumps, run the following command: